percona/pmm-doc/docs/get-started/HA.md

 ### **Step 7: Running HAProxy**

-HAProxy is a reliable solution for providing high availability to your PMM setup.
-It directs the incoming traffic to the current leader server in your high-availability (HA) setup.
-The leader server is identified by using the `/v1/leaderHealthCheck` endpoint.
+HAProxy provides high availability for your PMM setup by directing traffic to the current leader server via the `/v1/leaderHealthCheck` endpoint.

 1. Pull the HAProxy Docker image.